 Steve & Charity

 Steve and Charity were both raised in Christian homes.
 Steve put faith in Christ when he was in high school, and Charity became a believer when she was 5 years old.
-Charity’s father is the current director of EMU International, so Charity had a lot of exposure to missions growing up.
+Charity’s father is the former director of EMU International, so Charity had a lot of exposure to missions growing up.
 In 1998, while in college, Steve went on a summer mission trip to China.
 That trip had a great impact on him, and he felt that God was calling him back to China in the future.

 After graduating from Bob Jones University in 2000, Steve and Charity went to China as English teachers.
 Steve and Charity are currently in Beijing.
 Please contact Steve at firstname.lastname@example.org